B2B Email Marketing and GDPR : What You Need to Know

 Clarifying B2B Marketing List Regulations

 Looking at this in more detail.
-There are two classifications of organisations as far as the DPA, PECR and GDPR are concerned.
+There are two classifications of organisations as far as the GDPR, DPA and PECR are concerned.
 These are:

 1) Sole traders and partnerships

-Companies that are Ltd, PLC, LLP, LBG or public sector organisations and charities do NOT need to be opted-in to receive marketing communications, but you must give them the opportunity to opt-out if you send them marketing emails, and you must include the details of who you are.
+Contacts within organisations that are incorporated in some way (i.e. Ltd, PLC, LLP, LBG or public sector organisations and also charities) do NOT need to be opted-in to receive email marketing, but you must give them the opportunity to opt-out if you send them marketing emails, and you must include the details of who you are.
 Wherever possible an opted-in list is always the best option and will ultimately lead to better results.

 At Data HQ, we work very closely with our main contributors to our B2B marketing database.
 90% of our business email data is opted in, including any sole trader and partnership records.